tommyfonseca7/teams-coms-public/README.md

 Team Coms is a web application built with Vite.js and React, utilizing Tailwind CSS, Shadcn/UI, and Material-UI for styling.
 It integrates with Firebase services including Authentication, Firestore for data storage, and Firebase Storage for managing schedules pdfs and images.

 The application was originally developed for a golf company to enhance communication among collaborators.
 It is designed to facilitate seamless interaction and information sharing within teams.
+Team Coms is optimized for both mobile and desktop experiences, ensuring seamless usability across all devices.

 ## Deployment